KKR & Co.: 2000–2005

 Losses on such investments as Regal Entertainment Group, Spalding, Flagstar and K-III Communications (now Rent Group) were offset by successes in Willis Group, Wise Foods, Inc., Wincor Nixdorf and MTU Aero Engines, among others.
 The end of dot-com bubble affected buyout deals.

 Shoppers Drug Mart was one of several successful buyouts in the early 2000s.

 In November 1999, KKR acquired Shoppers Drug Mart.
 KKR was able to realize its investment in Shoppers Drug Mart through a 2002 IPO and subsequent public stock offerings.

 In November 2002, KKR acquired Bell Canada Yellow Pages.
 In May 2004, directories business was sold in an initial public offering as Yellow Pages Income Fund, a Canadian income trust.

 KKR led a consortium in the buyout of Toys "R" Us in 2004.

 In 2004, in a club deal and one of the largest buyouts in years, KKR, Bain Capital and Vornado Realty Trust acquired Toys "R" Us for $6.6 billion after outbidding Cerberus Capital Management, which offered $5.5 billion.

-In 2005, KKR partnered with Silver Lake Partners, Bain Capital, Goldman Sachs Capital Partners, Blackstone Group, Providence Equity Partners, and TPG Capital to acquire SunGard for $11.3 billion.
+In 2005, KKR partnered with Silver Lake Partners, Bain Capital, Goldman Sachs Alternatives, Blackstone, Providence Equity Partners, and TPG Capital to acquire SunGard for $11.3 billion.
 This represented the largest leveraged buyout completed since the takeover of RJR Nabisco in 1988.
-SunGard was the largest buyout of a technology company until the buyout of Freescale Semiconductor by affiliates of The Blackstone Group.
+SunGard was the largest buyout of a technology company until the buyout of Freescale Semiconductor by affiliates of Blackstone.
 The SunGard transaction was notable given the number of firms involved in the transaction, the largest club deal completed to that point.
 The involvement of seven firms in the consortium was criticized by investors in private equity who considered cross-holdings among firms to be generally unattractive.